fictionco/fiction/@docs/overview/core-concepts/index.md

 ### MongoDB

-Factor requires a MongoDB/Mongoose compatible API for the database:
+Factor requires a MongoDB/Mongoose compatible database:

 - **JavaScript Oriented** MongoDB is designed from the beginning for JSON and is easy to work with in modern applications.
 - **Simple setup.** SQL databases are highly technical to manage and setup.
 In contrast, MongoDB is very easy to work with.
 All that's needed to create your DB is a working install and a "connection string" to get a DB working.